-Registration for AAPD 2020
+Registration for AAPD 2021

-Submitting an abstract or a poster does NOT register you for AAPD 2020 Annual Session.
-You must register for the conference separated from abstract/poster submission. https://annual.aapd.org/
+Submitting an abstract or a poster does NOT register you for AAPD 2021 Annual Session.
+Fyi, Student Registration is \$0 before April 1st and \$150 after April 1st.
+You must register for the conference in addition to abstract/poster submission. https://annual.aapd.org/

-The deadline for all completed abstract submissions is January 15, 2020.
+The deadline for all completed abstract submissions is January 13, 2021.
 No Exceptions.
 Changes in your abstract are acceptable until the deadline.